Practice by reading the dialogue with your tutor. After you are done, switch roles and do it again!

 Note: Comparatives compare 2 items.
 Superlatives compare more than 2 items.

-Here are some common irregular comparative and superlatives.
+Here are some common irregular comparatives and superlatives.
 Practice making sentences with some of the words listed.

 |far||further / farther||the furthest / farthest|

 Go over the vocabulary and expressions below with your tutor.
 Then practice using each word in a sentence.